nogibjj/KellyTong_miniproject2/README.md

     This repository is created from the template established in week 1.
     It is set up based on the template's environment.
 This repository incorporates "pandas" to develop statistical functions.
 Specifically, the author uses pd.dataframe() to set up a dataset.
     Then it is tested on the count, mean, max, and min.
+Moreover, the author loads the dataset gss.csv.
+Summary of the dataset and a histogram is developed to visualized the densty of the "age" variable in the dataset.

 ## Things includes are:
     * Makefile